 Trying to compare the cost of using a traditional drywall build for your new office renovation project to a moveable wall system can be difficult when no one wants to discuss what their moveable wall systems will cost openly.

-We get it; it’s difficult to estimate the cost of a modular (aka. moveable) wall system without exploring your specific needs and requirements.
+We get it; we’ve quoted thousands of moveable wall systems and we know just how difficult it is to estimate the cost of a modular (aka. moveable) wall system without exploring your specific needs and requirements.
 That being said, you deserve to know what an appropriate budget is, so it’s only fair that we give you as accurate an estimate as possible.

 In this article, we will take a look at what you can expect to pay for moveable walls and the four most important factors that will impact your final price.